Student Visa Responsibilities

-As the sponsor of your Tier 4 visa the University also has certain duties and responsibilities which are set by UK Visas and Immigration (UKVI).
+As the sponsor of your Student or Tier 4 visa the University also has certain duties and responsibilities which are set by UK Visas and Immigration (UKVI).
 Some of the University's sponsor duties may affect your visa, so it is important that you know what these are.

 Registering with the Police